-Michael is a lecturer with the College of Business and has been employed at Victoria University for 28 years.
+Michael is a lecturer with the Victoria University Business School and has been employed at Victoria University for 28 years.
 He has teaching knowledge and experience at both undergraduate and postgraduate levels.

 Michael started his career in Chartered Accounting at an accounting services firm where he worked in business services.
 He then joined Western Institute, which later merged with Footscray Institute to become Victoria University.

 He has taught and coordinated Finance units both domestically and offshore.
 These units include: